forgeutah/forge-website-hugo/content/english/blog/2025-11-29-forge-cloud-part-1.md

 draft: false
 ---

 At Forge, we’re always looking for meaningful ways to support and accelerate the local tech community.
-A few months ago, one of our board members, Tod Hansmann, tossed out a simple but intriguing idea: *“What if we set up a few servers and let community members use them for hosting side projects or tinkering?”*
+A few months ago, one of our board members, TodPunk, tossed out a simple but intriguing idea: *“What if we set up a few servers and let community members use them for hosting side projects or tinkering?”*

 Naturally, I loved it.
 And naturally, I took it way too far.

 Instead of “a few servers,” my brain immediately jumped to: *Let’s build a cloud.
 A real cloud.
 Our own cloud.*

-So heads up, AWS—Forge Cloud is coming.
+So heads up, AWS— Forge Cloud is coming.
 (We’ll be the cloud provider that also hands out stickers and pizza.)

 This post is the beginning of that story.